Vespamantoida

 Vespamantoida is a genus of praying mantises in the family Mantoididae.
 The genus was erected in 2019 and the name was derived from the Latin word vespa which means wasp and Mantoida referring to the mantis.
 These mantis resemble and mimic the behavior of a wasp.

+The genus is found in the Amazon region.

 Species

 There are two species of mantises in this genus: